bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-In this part of the module, you learned how to use embedded assets, and about the advantages and disadvantages of embedding assets, as well as about the trade-offs inherent in using asset-heavy apps.
+<p>In this part of the module, you learned how to use embedded assets, and about the advantages and disadvantages of embedding assets, as well as about the trade-offs inherent in using asset-heavy apps.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-i.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->